 -- Howard Culbertson,

-Recently someone asked me, "Are you being sanctified by church attendance?"
+Recently, someone asked me, "Are you being sanctified by church attendance?"

 No, I don't believe that active participation in a community of faith in itself "sanctifies" a person.
 Isn't Paul pretty clear in 1 Thessalonians 5 that it is God himself who sanctifies us.?
 Isn't that also in line with Jesus' prayer in John 17, where our Savior prayed to the Father to sanctify His followers?

-To be sure, I think that active involvement with fellow believers in worship, discipleship, and outreach puts us in the best position for God to sanctify us.
+To be sure, active involvement with fellow believers in worship, discipleship, and outreach puts us in the best position for God to sanctify us.
 Indeed, if we follow the metaphor of the church as being like a physical body (Romans 12, 1 Corinthians 12, and Ephesians 4), then wouldn't an attempt to be a solitary Christian be like an arm or other part of a human body trying to be alive and flourish apart from being connected to that body?

 Scott Daniels, who now serves as a Nazarene General Superintendent, recorded these sermons while pastoring the Richardson Church of the Nazarene in the Dallas-Ft.
 Worth metro area.
-Prior to that, Dr. Daniels was a professor in the School of Theology and Ministry at Southern Nazarene University.
+Before that, Dr. Daniels was a professor in the School of Theology and Ministry at Southern Nazarene University.
 He received his BA from Northwest Nazarene University and his M.Div. and Ph.D. in theology and ethics from Fuller Theological Seminary.

 According to Wesleyan-Arminian theology, perfect love involves wholehearted devotion to God.
 One way that is expressed is through love for one's neighbors and enemies alike.
 Perfect love signifies a state of spiritual maturity where one's desires, intentions, and actions are aligned with God's will.
 This love is not a mere sentiment or emotion.
 Rather, it is something active, characterized by selflessness, sacrificial giving, and a deep commitment to God and others.